ychalier/transflow/USAGE.md

 ## GUI

 You can run Transflow with `gui` as the only argument to open a graphical user interface.
 This GUI allows you to set various parameters interactively.
 It also provides a live preview of the output.
 It runs as a local webserver.
-You may use arguments `--gui-host`, `--gui-port` and `--gui-mjpeg-port` to specify the host and ports to use.
+You may use arguments `-gh, --gui-host`, `-gp, --gui-port` and `-gm, --gui-mjpeg-port` to specify the host and ports to use.
 By default, it listens on `localhost:8000` for the GUI and `localhost:8001` for the MJPEG stream.
 Once started, your browser should automatically open the GUI.
 If not, you can open it manually by navigating to the URL

 ```console
 transflow gui